bbgit/bbgit.github.io/README.md

-### Conditions as of September 4, 2025 at 4:11:53 PM CDT
+### Conditions as of September 4, 2025 at 4:17:13 PM CDT

 Temperature: 77.70 &deg;F

 Feels like: 77.70 &deg;F

-Humidity: 83%
+Humidity: 84%

-Wind Direction: NNW
+Wind Direction: WSW

 Windspeed: 0.0 mph